-We also took in a swim in the cove at Deià, which is a municipality and small coastal village in the Serra de Tramuntana, further along the northwestern side of the island.
-There is parking fairly close to the cove (Cala) and a little cafe on the side of the hill looking down on the cove seems a perfect spot to idle.
-This is just one spot but there are so many like it all around the island!
+We also took a swim in the cove at Deià, which is a municipality and small coastal village in the Serra de Tramuntana, further along the northwestern side of the island.
+There is parking fairly close to the cove (Cala).
+A little cafe on the side of the hill looks down on the cove and seems a perfect spot to idle.
+This is just one spot, but there are so many like it all around the island!
 Our other highlight was a stop in the charming village of Valldemossa.
 Certainly one of the prettier villages we have ever come across in Spain.
 Old churches, outdoor cafes, stone-cobbled streets, window boxes spilling flowers and unique boutiques offering better quality items.
 Not far from the coast but surrounded by mountain vistas, it is so worth the stop!

 All in all, there is something for everyone here in Mallorca.
-It is a beautiful European Island, very casual/family friendly and not unreasonably priced, which offers a lot to people who like to hike the mountains while having great views of the sea.
+It is a beautiful European Island, very casual, family friendly and not unreasonably priced.
+It offers a lot to people who like to hike the mountains while having great views of the sea.
 We would recommend going when the crowds aren't so busy (August might be a month to avoid if you don't care for crowds).
 As always, September is the best month to travel as the weather and sea are still warm and the family crowds have gone back to school.

-For Wild Atlantique, Mallorca has been a nice way to round out a busy summer of travel while witnessing the 'Coastal Life' in style!
+For Wild Atlantique, Mallorca has been a nice way to round out a busy summer of travel while enjoying the 'Coastal Life' in style!

-(Be sure to post in the comments section of our Epic Road Trip blog if you have any suggestions to recommend to other travelers considering a trip to Mallorca.)
+(Be sure to post in the comments section of our Epic Road Trip blog if you have any suggestions to recommend to other travellers considering a trip to Mallorca.)